ramiroaraujo/alfred-screenshot-ocr-workflow/README.md

 ## Configuration

 You can select the default language or languages from the workflow config.
 Run the config with the keyword ```configscreentotext``` and you'll see the first result showing the current languages, and a list of available languages to add or remove; they work as toggle, so I you have one, actioning over it will remove it, and if you don't, it will add it.
+You can also filter the options by typing the desired language name.

 Please keep in mind this is the default Tesseract languages list from the Homebrew install with all the languages, _it's not_ reading the available languages form your system.
 Optionally you can simply remove the config option from the workflow if you're only using English.